Sling (weapon): Biblical accounts

 The sling is mentioned in the Bible, which provides what is believed to be the oldest textual reference to a sling in the Book of Judges, 20:16.
 This text was thought to have been written c.
 6th century BC, but refers to events several centuries earlier.

-The Bible provides a famous slinger account, the battle between David and Goliath from the First Book of Samuel 17:34–36, probably written in the 7th or 6th century BC, describing events having occurred c.
+The Bible provides a famous slinger account, the battle between David and Goliath from the First Book of Samuel 17:34–36, probably written in the 7th or 6th century BC, describing events that might have occurred c.
 10th century BC.
 The sling, easily produced, was the weapon of choice for shepherds fending off animals.
 Due to this, the sling was a commonly used weapon by the Israelite militia.
 Goliath was a tall, well equipped and experienced warrior.
 In this account, the shepherd David persuades Saul to let him fight Goliath on behalf of the Israelites.
-Unarmored and equipped only with a sling, five smooth rocks, and his staff, David defeats the champion Goliath with a well-aimed shot to the head.
+Unarmoured and equipped only with a sling, five smooth rocks, and his staff, David defeats the champion Goliath with a well-aimed shot to the head, followed by a decapitation with Goliath's own sword.

 Use of the sling is also mentioned in Second Kings 3:25, First Chronicles 12:2, and Second Chronicles 26:14 to further illustrate Israelite use.